Travel to the Earth's center: In science fiction

 Don Rosa's 1995 Uncle Scrooge story The Universal Solvent imagines a way to travel to the planet's core using 1950s technology, although this would be impossible in reality.
 The fictional solvent referred to in the story's title has the power to condense everything except diamonds into a kind of super-dense dust.
 The solvent is accidentally spilled and, as it dissolves everything in its path, it bores a cylindrical shaft into the center of the planet.
 As part of a recovery effort, a makeshift platform is constructed that descends into the shaft in free fall, automatically deploying an electric motor and wheels as it approaches zero gravity, then using rocket engines to enable it to ascend again to the Earth's surface.
 The author Rosa describes this fantasy journey in great detail: the supposed structure of the Earth is illustrated, and the shaft is kept in a vacuum to protect against the lethal several thousand kilometers of atmosphere that it would otherwise be exposed to.
 The ducks must wear space suits and go without food for several days, and they are not entirely certain that the super-dense heat shield will hold.
 The author maintains continuity with Carl Barks, explaining that the earthquakes in the story are created by spherical Fermies and Terries.

 In Tales to Astonish #2 (1959) "I Fell to the Center of the Earth", an archaeologist named Dr. Burke who is on an expedition to Asia travels to the center of the Earth (and also, as he later finds out, backwards in time)--and encounters neanderthals and dinosaurs.

 In the Doctor Who episode, "The Runaway Bride", a Racnoss warship is found at the center of the planet.

+In the 1966 Doctor Who spin-off film "Daleks' Invasion Earth 2150 A.D.", the Daleks have turned Bedfordshire into a giant mine complex, digging a shaft, accessing the Earth's core.
+They intend to explode a nuclear bomb to destroy the core and turn the hollowed out planet into a giant spaceship.

+In the 2012 film, Total Recall, there is a gravity elevator called The Fall which runs through the centre of the Earth.